EvelinaKuu/wdi-second-project/README.md

 <img width="762" alt="screen shot 2018-01-13 at 14 43 02" src="https://user-images.githubusercontent.com/33250285/35146686-a8c40abc-fd03-11e7-9f90-9563128598d3.png">

-###I would implement given some more time:
+### I would implement given some more time:
 I would use an API to search for products and prices and add a link to take you to a online store to purchase the product you don't have yet.

-I would also use more time on the styling over all but specifically the lists index view and the flash messages, would also add icons to the two lists.
+I would also use more time on the styling over all but specifically the lists index view and the flash messages, and would also add icons to the two lists.

-###Links
+### Links
 * Project on [Github](https://github.com/EvelinaKuu/wdi-second-project).
 * Project deployed with [Heroku](https://makeupstarterkit.herokuapp.com/).